 Grytviken was abandoned in 1966 and the buildings are deteriorating since then.

 The church was damaged in a storm in 1994 and the wooden structure gradually deteriorated.

 Another process though is taking place – there are more and more tourists in Antarctica and also the cultural heritage of Antarctica is valued higher than before.
 Asbestos has been removed from the old buildings, dangerous constructions were removed – thus adjusting the abandoned town for tourist visits.
 Bones of whales add to the local exotics.

 In 1995 one family returned to the town – Tim and Pauline Carr.
 They have established a museum in the former quarters of management and with the help of volunteers renovated the church in 1996 – 1998.
 Now the church serves as one of tourist attractions in the beautiful South Georgia.

-South Sandwich islands and especially – South Georgia – are incredibly spectacular islands with unsurpassed, harsh beauty of rugged mountains rising directly from the blue ocean.
-The islands are a home to millions of birds and seals – these sub-antarctic islands have the highest density of birds and mammals in the world.
+The South Sandwich Islands and especially – South Georgia – are incredibly spectacular islands with the unsurpassed, harsh beauty of rugged mountains rising directly from the blue ocean.
+The islands are home to millions of birds and seals – these sub-antarctic islands have the highest density of birds and mammals in the world.